chrismcband/bumble-interview-feed1/README.md

 # Tech test

+## New requirements

+- When not at the top stop polling, resume when back at the top
+- When at the bottom fetch past tweets

 ## Decisions made

 Here is a brief overview of some of the things I thought about when doing this test.